cul/dlst-studio/_posts/2021-01-11-return-of-studio-remote.md

 the user experience and aesthetic appeal of the site, with a planned launch at the end of the semester.

+Additionally, Studio Remote is adding a second show, “[Coding with the Dead](http://studio.cul.columbia.edu/2021/01/11/coding-with-the-dead-launch/),” that will air on Tuesdays, 3pm–5pm, starting on January 19th.

 If you can’t make the streams live, they are archived on the Studio [YouTube channel](https://www.youtube.com/channel/UCLOUh6s8E2FYAVAsJg3lgoA).